ogp-summit-hackathon-sommet-pgo/Instructions/AzureSubscriptionSetup.md

     filter**”

 2. Select your subscription name from the subscription list.
-The subscription name will either be *Microsoft Azure Sponsorship 2*, or will contain the phrase *Disrupt AI.*
+The subscription name will either be or will contain the phrase *OGP Summit Hackathon*

 ![C:\\Users\\sibach\\AppData\\Local\\Temp\\SNAGHTML24477674.PNG](media/aeead593bf0c17a4e15309116d9d2d1c.png)